Ange Godard: Adoption secret

 Producers used the character to portray a story which featured the discovery that Ange's colleague, Dominic Copeland (David Ames) is her biological son.
 In her backstory it was determined that Ange became pregnant with Dominic when she was a teenager and gave him up for adoption.
 The story had been in development for years prior.
 Producers and writers had previously discussed the idea Ames, who thought it was a good story.
 He believed that it helped to explain why he had a difficult relationship with his parents Barry (Nicholas Ball) and Carole Copeland (Julia Deakin).
 In addition, the character often joked about being adopted which helped the credibility of the story.
 The story had to be kept a secret, which Ames enjoyed.
 When Steele was cast as Ange, she and Ames were informed that the story would be developed.
 Ames told Inside Soap's Tyler that they built a good rapport which helped portray such a "huge plot".

 The adoption story was one of Steele's first on the show.
-She recalled that would cry during scenes on a daily basis.
+She recalled that she would cry during scenes on a daily basis.
 She told another Inside Soap reporter that the story was "big" and "so full-on".
 As it was one of Ange's first stories, she was still trying to learn all the complex medical terminology on the show.
 Steele said that it was one of the biggest challenges of her twenty-year acting career.
 An episode was produced and designed to inform viewers about the adoption connection between Ange and Carole.
 It centers around Dominic's birthday which helps Ange realise who he is.
 Steele told Victoria Wilson (What's on TV) that "this news is massive" and Ange and Carole have an "emotional" exchange in which "lots of secrets are revealed."
 In the closing moments of the episode Ange goes home to retrieve a shoe box filled with keepsakes about Dominic.
 Steele added "it's all quite heavy, and it's about to get a lot worse."
 Dominic soon finds out that he has been adopted when Carole admits the truth.
 Ange also learns the truth but decides to keep her involvement concealed.
 Ames told Victoria Wilson from What's on TV that Dominic confides in Ange about his adoption.
 She gives him an understanding of why someone would give their child away, without revealing the truth.
 He explains that Carole gave him a good childhood which upsets Ange.
 Ames explained that he "doesn't realise how emotionally draining that must be for Ange to be giving him all this information and seeing him so upset."